-It involves the binding of an opsonin to a receptor on the cell membrane of the pathogen.
+It involves the binding of an opsonin to a receptor on the pathogen’s cell membrane.

-A pathogen is a virus, fungus, or bacterium that is capable of causing disease in the body.
+A pathogen is a virus, fungus, or bacterium capable of causing disease in the body.

 The antibodies are proteins that exist in body fluids and are used as a detection device and a response from the immune system.